 “They’ve got one job, these guys.
 Why can’t they just show up on time and do it right?”

 The majority of the crowd joined in, with growing frustration about being late for work or about plans being messed up for the day.
 Samuel stayed silent, so sure that the train would arrive any minute.
 At the same time, the pressure to conform to the voices of those gathered tugged at his tongue, and at last he caved in.

-“Good grief,” he said to the woman beside him.
+“Good grief,” he said to a familiar looking woman beside him.
 “So much for getting off work early today.”